rickfay/z17-randomizer/README.md

 This mode is recommended for players who have played the game before and are familiar with its mechanics.
 This is still a glitch-free mode, but the logic may require players to perform actions or use items in obscure, non-obvious ways to reach checks.

-<u>Note</u>: On Hard Logic and higher you are expected to spend your first 10 Maiamai on Nice Bombs.
-Failure to do so could make your seed much harder or potentially even impossible to complete.

 - Includes:
   - Using the Lamp or Net as weapons (they deal 1/2 the damage of the Forgotten Sword)
   - Completing the Boots Dungeon with either Bombs, Boomerang, or Sword Beams